mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

     Verify Setup (list your buckets if credentials are working) aws s3 ls

+# push your code to github repo
+    mkdir TEMP (this will create a TEMP folder that will work as server, temporarily) dvc remote add -d localtemp ./TEMP (once the folder is created, then add remote server to dvc) dvc push (to push the your DVC-tracked data) add TEMP/ inside .gitignore (so git will ignore the TEMP/ folder)

 # Connect AWS with the GitHub
     go to your repo inside github then settings then secrets and variables and lastly add secrets AWS_ACCESS_KEY_ID